-Iteris, Inc. (referred to collectively with its wholly-owned subsidiary, Iteris Michigan, LLC, in this report as "Iteris," the "Company," "we," "our" and "us") is a provider of intelligent information solutions for both the traffic management and global agribusiness markets.
-We are focused on the development and application of advanced technologies and software-based information systems that reduce traffic congestion, provide measurement, management and predictive traffic and weather analytics, and improve the safety of surface transportation systems infrastructure.
+Iteris, Inc. (referred to collectively with its wholly-owned subsidiary, ClearAg, Inc., in this report as "Iteris," the "Company," "we," "our" and "us") is a provider of applied informatics for both the traffic management and global agribusiness markets.
+We are focused on the development and application of advanced technologies and software-based information systems that make roads safer and travel more efficient, as well as farmlands more sustainable, healthy and productive.
 By combining our unique intellectual property, products, decades of experience in traffic management, weather forecasting solutions and information technologies, we offer a broad range of Intelligent Transportation Systems ("ITS") solutions to customers throughout the U.S. and internationally.
-We believe our products, services and solutions, in conjunction with sound traffic management, minimize the environmental impact of traffic congestion.
-In the agribusiness markets, we have combined our unique intellectual property with enhanced soil, land surface and agronomy modeling techniques to create a set of ClearAg solutions.
-These solutions provide analytical support to large enterprises in the agriculture market and field specific advisories to individual producers.
-We continue to make significant investments to leverage our existing technologies and further expand our software-based information systems to offer solutions to the precision agriculture technology markets.
+We believe our products, services and solutions, in conjunction with sound traffic and land management, minimize the environmental impact to the roads we travel and the lands we farm.
+In the agribusiness markets, we have combined our unique intellectual property with enhanced soil, land surface and agronomy modeling techniques to create a set of ClearAg solutions that provide analytical support to large enterprises in the agriculture market, such as seed and crop protection companies, as well as field-specific advisories to individual producers.
+We continue to make significant investments to leverage our existing technologies and further expand our software-based information systems to offer digital analytics solutions to the agriculture markets.
 Iteris was incorporated in Delaware in 1987.